 This is the first of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Latin course.

-This is the first of three consecutive years in the Middle School language program corresponding to the Upper School Level I Spanish course.
+This is the first of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Spanish course.

 This is the first year of the enriched course.
+Pre-algebra skills are reintroduced in an integrated manner, as new topics are presented.

 Students continue to investigate early civilizations by exploring Greece, Rome, Europe during the Middle Ages, and Islamic culture.